Pericles's Funeral Oration: Praise for the military of Athens

-In his speech, Pericles states that he had been emphasising the greatness of Athens in order to convey that the citizens of Athens must continue to support the war, to show them that what they were fighting for was of the utmost importance.
-To help make his point he stated that the soldiers whom he was speaking of gave their lives to a cause to protect the city of Athens, and its freedom.
-He praised Athens for its attributes that stood out amongst their neighbours such as its democracy when he elaborates that trust is justly placed on the citizens rather than relying only on the system and the policy of the city.
-Where citizens boast a freedom that differs from their enemies' the Lacedaemonians.
-He regards the soldiers who gave their lives as truly worth of merit.
-That if anyone should ask, they should look at their final moments when they gave their lives to their country and that should leave no doubt in the mind of the doubtful.
+In his speech, Pericles states that he had been emphasising the greatness of Athens in order to convey that the citizens of Athens must continue to support the war, to show them that the cause for which they were fighting was of the utmost importance.
+To help make his point, he stated that the soldiers of whom he was speaking gave their lives to a cause to protect the city of Athens, and its freedom.
+He praised Athens for its attributes that stood out amongst their neighbours, such as its democracy, when he elaborates that trust is justly placed on the citizens rather than relying only on the system and the policy of the city, where citizens boast a freedom that differs from their enemies', the Lacedaemonians.
+He regards the soldiers who gave their lives as truly worthy of merit; that if anyone should ask, they should look at their final moments when they gave their lives to their country and that should leave no doubt in the mind of the doubtful.
 He explained that fighting for one's country was a great honour, and that it was like wearing a cloak that concealed any negative implications because his imperfections would be outweighed by his merits as a citizen.
-He praises the soldiers for not faltering in their execution during the war.
-That the soldiers put aside their desires and wishes for the greater cause.
-Because as they are described by Pericles, Athenian citizens were distinct from the citizens of other nations – they were open minded, tolerant, and ready to understand and follow orders.
+He praises the soldiers for not faltering in their execution during the war; that the soldiers put aside their desires and wishes for the greater cause.
+Because as they are described by Pericles, Athenian citizens were distinct from the citizens of other nations – they were open-minded, tolerant, and ready to understand and follow orders.
 Where their system of democracy allowed them to have a voice amongst those who made important decisions that would affect them.
-Therefore, he proceeds to point out that the greatest honour and act of valour in Athens is to live and die for freedom of the state Pericles believed was different and more special than any other neighbouring city.
+Therefore, he proceeds to point out that the greatest honour and act of valour in Athens is to live and die for freedom of the state that Pericles believed was different and more special than any other neighbouring city.

 Exhortation to the living (2.43–2.45)

-Pericles then turns to the audience and exhorts them to live up to the standards set by the deceased, "So died these men as becomes Athenians.
+Pericles then turns to the audience and exhorts them to live up to the standards set by the deceased: "So died these men as becomes Athenians.
 You, their survivors, must determine to have as unfaltering a resolution in the field, though you may pray that it may have a happier outcome."

 Pericles addresses the widows of the dead only here, telling them that "the greatest glory for a woman is not to be spoken of at all, either for good or ill."
 This passage is often cited as characteristic of Athenian attitudes to women's role in public life, but is also connected to the standard behaviour of women as mourners at private funerals.